 Where PL/I requires a (possibly signed) constant, a restricted expression can be used.

 A restricted expression is an expression whose value is calculated at compile time and used as a constant.
-For example, you can use expressions to define constants required for:
+For example, you can use expressions to define constants required for the following:

-- Extents in static, parameter, and based declarations - Extents in entry descriptions - · Values and iteration factors to be used in static initialization
+- · Extents in static, parameter, and based declarations - · Extents in entry descriptions - · Values and iteration factors to be used in static initialization

-A restricted expression is identical to a normal expression but requires that each operand be:
+A restricted expression is identical to a normal expression but requires that each operand be one of the following: